-Sociology students have access to graduate lounges, computer labs, and group offices for working and socializing in Ballantine Hall and KSISR.
+Sociology students have access to graduate lounges, computer labs, and group offices for working and socializing in Ballantine Hall and SISR.
 Students may also hold office hours in Ballantine Hall.
-As a research institute there are limitations on the use of KSISR space; KSISR spaces should not be used for office hours or undergraduate instruction more generally.
-KSISR spaces available for student offices also shift over time because the building houses other units on campus, such as the Center for Research on Race and Ethnicity in Society.
+As a research institute there are limitations on the use of SISR space; SISR spaces should not be used for office hours or undergraduate instruction more generally.
+SISR spaces available for student offices also shift over time because the building houses other units on campus.